openstack/ironic/doc/source/admin/drivers/irmc.rst

 Node Cleaning Support
 ^^^^^^^^^^^^^^^^^^^^^
-The ``irmc`` hardware type (and all iRMC classic drivers) supports node cleaning.
+The ``irmc`` hardware type supports node cleaning.
 For more information on node cleaning, see :ref:`cleaning`.

 Supported **Automated** Cleaning Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~